+Applicants must have the following documents on file at the Forrest County Center by May 1 of each year to be considered for admission to the Respiratory Care Technology program:

-Applicants must have the Α. A Pearl River Community College application for admission, as well as an applic ation for the Respiratory Care following documents on Technology program. file at the Forrest County В. An official high school transcript from an approved high school or GED equivale Center by May 1 of each C. C. Official college transcript(s) from all institutions previously attended (current through May 1 for the year year to be considered for admission to the D. that admission is being requested).
-ACT scores - minimum ACT score accepted is 16, preferred ACT score is 18 or hi igher Respiratory Care υ.
-ACT score may be from the national administration of the test or the resid Technology program: reemelogy program Applicants who took the ACT prior to October 1989 will their results conver (A score of 16 prior to October 1989 coverts to an 18 on the Enhanced ACT) E. Completion of the following courses (with a "C" or better) before admission to L. Technology program.
-Courses can be in progress when applying but must be of the respiratory program: completed prior to the start ENG 1113/4 English Composition I 3 BIO 1513 Principles of Anatomy and Physiology I (or higher) Lecture 3 BIO 1511 Principles of Anatomy and Physiology I (or higher) Lab 1 BIO 1523 Principles of Anatomy and Physiology I (or higher) Lecture BIO 1521 Principles of Anatomy and Physiology II (or higher) Lab 1 SPT 1113 Public Speaking I 3 MAT 1313/4 College Algebra 3 Behavioral/Social Sciences Elective 3 Humanities/Fine Arts Elective 3 TOTAL HOURS for Prerequisite courses 23 Additional Recommended Courses: Medical Terminology Elective (3) arc) Microbiology with lab (4hrs) 13), F. Grade point average for the prerequisite courses must be at least 2.50; minimu ım preferred is 3.0 .
-G. Anatomy and Physiology courses must have been completed within the last 5 y Н. Must include a current photo no larger than 3X5.
-Photo may be with a digital photography or passport photo. ١.
-Attend an Information session for the Respiratory Care Technology program.
+- A. A Pearl River Community College application for admission, as well as an application for the Respiratory Care Technology program. - B. An official high school transcript from an approved high school or GED equivalency score. - C. Official college transcript(s) from all institutions previously attended (current through May 1 for the year that admission is being requested). - D. ACT scores minimum ACT score accepted is 16, preferred ACT score is 18 or higher. - 1.
+ACT score may be from the national administration of the test or the residual. - 2.
+Applicants who took the ACT prior to October 1989 will their results converted to the enhanced scores.
+(A score of 16 prior to October 1989 coverts to an 18 on the Enhanced ACT). - E. Completion of the following courses (with a "C" or better) before admission to the Respiratory Care Technology program.
+Courses can be in progress when applying but must be completed prior to the start of the respiratory program:

+pricely program.

+ENG 1113 English Composition I 3

+BIO 1513 Principles of Anatomy and Physiology I (or higher) Lecture 3

+BIO 1511 Principles of Anatomy and Physiology I (or higher) Lab 1

+BIO 1523 Principles of Anatomy and Physiology II (or higher) Lecture 3

+BIO 1521 Principles of Anatomy and Physiology II (or higher) Lab 1

+SPT 1113 Public Speaking I 3

+MAT 1313 College Algebra 3

+Behavioral/Social Sciences Elective 3

+Humanities/Fine Arts Elective 3

+TOTAL HOURS for Prerequisite courses 23

+Additional Recommended Courses: Medical Terminology Elective (3hrs), Microbiology with lab (4hrs)

+- F. Grade point average for the prerequisite courses must be at least 2.50; minimum preferred is 3.0. - G. Anatomy and Physiology courses must have been completed within the last 5 years! - H. Must include a current photo no larger than 3X5.
+Photo may be with a digital camera, professional photography or passport photo. - I. Attend an Information session for the Respiratory Care Technology program.
 Dates to be posted yearly.

-Selection of students: Α. Admission to the Respiratory Care Technology program is based on ACT score, GPA (Only courses required for admission to the program will be considered when computing grade point a averages) and an interview. В. Selected applicants will be invited for a personal interview by the Respiratory C Care Technology Admissions Committee.
-C. Please note, meeting the minimum requirements listed above does not guaran tee any applicant admission the Respiratory Care Technology program.
-D. For those students accepted into the Respiratory Care Technology program, the e following will be required: 1.
-Physical (that includes TB skin test and Drug screen) LAR DIAD ANAD & Variable Immunization records - Complete for college admission (Form 121), includ (ar history of diagonal) ling DTAP, MIVIR, & Varicella (or history of disease) FBI Criminal history background check Office of Inspector General Background Check Office of Inspector General Background Check Health Insurance card verification Health insurance card verification Vehicle insurance card verification Venicie insulance card venication Hepatitis B series completed or begun or signed declination form 8.
-Drug screen Ε. Students not selected for admission to the program must reapply prior to May 1 of the next year if they L. want to be reconsidered.
-I of the field year if they Transfer students: Α. Must meet all of the requirements for general admission and special Respirator ry Care Technology admission criteria. В. Must be eligible for immediate readmission to the college last attended.
-1
+Selection of students:

+- A. Admission to the Respiratory Care Technology program is based on ACT score, GPA (Only courses required for admission to the program will be considered when computing grade point averages) and an interview. - B. Selected applicants will be invited for a personal interview by the Respiratory Care Technology Admissions Committee. - C. Please note, meeting the minimum requirements listed above does not guarantee any applicant admission the Respiratory Care Technology program. - D. For those students accepted into the Respiratory Care Technology program, the following will be required: - 1.
+Physical (that includes TB skin test and Drug screen) - 2.
+Immunization records Complete for college admission (Form 121), including DTAP, MMR, & Varicella (or history of disease) - 3.
+FBI Criminal history background check - 4.
+Office of Inspector General Background Check - 5.
+Health Insurance card verification - 6.
+Vehicle insurance card verification - 7.
+Hepatitis B series completed or begun or signed declination form - 8.
+Drug screen - E. Students not selected for admission to the program must reapply prior to May 1 of the next year if they want to be reconsidered.

+Transfer students:

+- A. Must meet all of the requirements for general admission and special Respiratory Care Technology admission criteria. - B. Must be eligible for immediate readmission to the college last attended.